HITECHCRIME/HC_SG30_RAJ/README.md

 petty that feeding troll ey
-(how do i contact) make that contact like i'm in parole coming as a fugitive pack can it - be true, only crazy you sayin i'm lazy - (filly then my hate drippy gettin it trippy on point munch that holy) cherreey
+(how do i contact) like i'm in parole coming as a fugitive pack can it - be true, only crazy you sayin i'm lazy - (filly then my hate drippy gettin it trippy on point munch that holy) cherreey